 • A current email address and phone number.

-• For online applications, you’ll need your driver’s licence, passport and/or another form of ID details ready.
+• A form of photo ID (e.g. driver’s licence, passport or similar).
 This is so we can verify your identity.

-• Proof of income such as the most recent pay slips, employment contracts, rental property statements, child support agreements, government benefit statements, etc.
+• Proof of income such as your most recent payslips, employment contracts, rental property statements, child support agreements, government benefit statements, etc.

-• Proof of other financial expenses and general living expenses such as your most recent transaction account statement or loan account statements.
+• Proof of other financial expenses such as your most recent transaction account statement or loan account statements.

-• Australian Permanent Residents with an Australian residential address.
+• Are a permanent resident of Australia with an Australian residential address.

 • Meet our credit lending policy.